kupehtci/DOCUMENTATION/AWS/AWS - DynamoDB.md

 * Serverles -> Doesnt need to manage a server.

+## Recovery

+### Point-in-Time Recovery (PITR)

+DynamoDB's PITR automatically maintains a continuous backup of the table data for the last 35 days, allowing you to restore the table to any second within the last retention periods.

 ### Amazon DynamoDB Accelerator (DAX)

-Amazon DynamoDB Accelerator is a fuly managed, in-memory cache designed to speed-up read-heavy workloads for Amazon DynamoDB.
+Amazon DynamoDB Accelerator is a fully managed, in-memory cache designed to speed-up read-heavy workloads for Amazon DynamoDB.

 With DAX, reads are served from in-memory DAX cluster (latency in **microseconds**).